 First, I would like to say that I hope all is well in your lives...and know that I sincerely care for each and everyone reading my letter.
-It's 2017 and this year is already flying by.
+It's 2018 and this year is already flying by.
 I feel so blessed to be here...to be alive and able to reach out to you.
-I say this with a full heart because 2016 was a major battle and challenge for me...Lupus flare-ups that now last months instead of weeks.
+I say this with a full heart because 2016 AND 2017 were major battles and challenges for me...Lupus flare-ups that now last months instead of weeks.
 Mobility and dexterity have become a major challenge.
 In addition, I have also been diagnosed with Sjögren's Syndrome.
 So, now I have more on my plate to deal with as if Lupus wasn't enough.
 But, here I am because I am a fighter.
 I said it before and I'll say it again and again "I have Lupus, but Lupus will NOT have me".

 So here we are, again...a new year and walk to fight to end Lupus!
 The Atlanta Lupus Walk, an empowering day of hope and passion with over 10,000 walkers, will change the way you and the world see Lupus...and the people who suffer from it's brutal impact.

 Why I’m walking again...

 Here’s my story:

 I am a mother of two beautiful and intelligent children; my son, Anthony and my daughter, Jennifer.
 I was diagnosed with SLE Lupus in 1996.
 When I was diagnosed with SLE Lupus, I was confused and scared about this disease.
 I moved on with my life, struggling every single day with fatigue and pain, but I had things to do to take care of the huge responsibilities that come along with being a single parent.